George Thomas Stovall

 The most similar player is his contemporary Kitty Bransfield.

-George's brother Jesse Stovall pitched for the 1903 Cleveland Naps with a record of 5-1 in the year before George came up.
-The following year, George made his debut but Jesse was with the 1904 Detroit Tigers.
+George's brother Jesse Stovall pitched for the Cleveland Naps with a record of 5-1 in 1903, the year before George came up.
+In 1904, George made his debut with Cleveland, but Jesse was now with the Detroit Tigers.
+On October 7th, George hit the first home run of his career against his brother, who was pitching the final game of his career.

-George played for Toledo in 1916 and managed Vernon in 1917.
-He then worked in the shipyards during WWI.
-He managed Jacksonville in 1922.
+George played for the Toledo Iron Men in 1916 and managed the Vernon Tigers in 1917.
+He then worked in the shipyards during World War I. He managed the Jacksonville Indians in 1922.
 Afterwards he managed semi-pro teams in California and was a coach at Loyola Marymount University.
-He then scouted for Pittsburgh and later again worked in the shipyards, building Liberty ships in the California shipyards during WW2 (as shown in the picture above).
+He then scouted for Pittsburgh and later again worked in the shipyards, building Liberty ships in the California shipyards during World War II (as shown in the picture above).

 One main source: The Cleveland Indians Encyclopedia.